Lansing Family Fun

 Easy Parking

 Visitor parking is located south of the building with a $5 daily rate on weekdays.
-Payment can be made using the automated parking system (credit card only – Visa, Mastercard, or Discover).
+Payment can be made using the automated parking system (credit card only).
 Weekend parking is FREE.
 Visitors should use the Kalamazoo Street entrance, turning onto the circle drive to enter the visitor parking lot.

 Additional public parking is available north of the building across Allegan Street (east of the Hall of Justice and Vietnam Memorial).
 However, the north entrance of the Michigan Library and Historical Center building is not accessible to people who cannot use stairs.